nlfiedler/exaf-rs/FORMAT.md

 * It should support encryption using the best available algorithms and standards.
 * It should have as few limits as is reasonable (see [Limitations](#limitations) below).

 Concerning the potential choices for the format of metadata within the archive, several formats come to mind.
-Looking at something like [XAR](https://en.wikipedia.org/wiki/Xar_(archiver)), XML is flexible, humanly readable, and supports complex data types.
+Looking at something like [XAR](https://en.wikipedia.org/wiki/Xar_(archiver)), it is clear that XML is flexible, humanly readable, and supports complex data types.
 Alternatively, JSON is smaller than XML and almost as expressive.
 Even more concise is something like the EXIF format that uses _tags_, _type_, and _count_ to record all sorts of values.
 A binary format that is very concise, [CBOR](https://cbor.io), is also a strong contender.

 At a higher level, the overall container format found in Pack is very interesting.
 It places a hard dependency on a third party (SQLite), and involves some very complex SQL queries, but it is fast and produces a pretty small archive.
 As we will soon see with CBOR, relying on SQLite means you **must** have access to a good library that provides everything you need from SQLite, and that can be a challenge.